ladiesofcode/GitIntro/README.md

 * Created a branch
 * Edited the README
 * Created a PR
-* Learned some git
+* Learned some Git

 ## First Steps
 In order to follow this tutorial you will need access to the following:
-* GIT on your machince, this can be done by following the steps on how to [install GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+* Git on your machince, this can be done by following the steps on how to [install GIT](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * A Github account, if you don't have one you can create one [here](https://github.com/join)

 ## Oh Forks